eclipse-cyclonedds/cyclonedds-python/docs/source/idl.rst

 At the time of writing there is no official mapping from OMG IDL to Python.
 The solutions we came up with here are therefore not standardized and are thus not compatible with other DDS implementations.
 However, they are based purely on the standard library type-hinting functionality as introduced in Python 3.5, meaning that any Python tooling available that works with type hints is also compatible with our implementation.
 To generate initializers and nice string representations we use :py:mod:`dataclasses` standard library module.
 This is applied outside of the other IDL machinery, so if you want you can control immutability, equality checking or even use a different ``dataclasses`` representation, for example `runtype`_.

-All idl type support is contained within the subpackage `cyclonedds.idl`, allowing you to use it even in contexts where you do not need the full CycloneDDS Python ecosystem.
+All idl type support is contained within the subpackage `cyclonedds.idl`, allowing you to use it even in contexts where you do not need the full |var-project| ecosystem.

 Working with the IDL compiler